 - Cira Green – This urban park is set on the 12th floor of a parking garage in University City and presents those who visit with unobstructed views of the Center City skyline just across the Schuylkill River.
 The green space is also home to a food vendor and regularly hosts public community events such as yoga or movie nights.

-- Four Seasons Philadelphia Hotel at Comcast Center – The newest addition to the Philadelphia skyline, the 60-story Comcast Technology Center, hosts this luxury hotel on its top floors.
+- Four Seasons Philadelphia Hotel at Comcast Center – The newest addition to the Philadelphia skyline, the 60-story Comcast Technology Center, hosts this luxury hotel – accredited with its first AAA Five Diamond Hotel Designation – on its top floors.
 The 60th floor lobby, bar, and restaurant space — and glass elevator ride that precedes it — offers unrivaled 360-degree views of city.
 TIP: To literally float in the Philadelphia skyline, don’t miss the hotel’s 57th floor infinity pool.

 For more insights into impressive city views, follow us on Instagram @discover_PHL.